DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Page 11

-name, number of credits earned,
+name, number of continuing education

-sponsor name or the name of the
+hours earned, sponsor name or the

-organization that approved the program
+name of the organization that approved

-or activity for continuing education
+the program or activity for continuing

-credit, and the date or dates on which
+education credit, and the date or dates

-the program or activity was completed.
+on which the program or activity was

 (c)